iiamabby/Today-I-Learned/docker/docker-interfaces.md

 `VOLUME [ "/tmp/.X11-unix:/tmp/.X11-unix" ]`

 > X11 is not a secure way of doing this as it gives the container access to the gpu to be able to draw on the screen but for testing purposes its fine.

+## VNC server
+Another way to do this is by adding VNC server into the Dockerfile

+`FROM ubuntu:latest`
+`RUN apt-get update && apt-get install -y firefox x11vnc xvfb` `RUN echo "exec firefox" > ~/.xinitrc && chmod +x ~/.xinitrc` `CMD ["v11vnc", "-create", "-forever"]`
+> This is my preffered way to keep it isolated and running through a connectable port
+>
+You also need to bind a host port to the container vnc port `5900` with `-p 5900:80` on `run` command